jaydenseric/Barebones/readme.md

 ## Tips

+- Ensure your editor utilizes [EditorConfig](http://editorconfig.org).
-- Ensure your editor utilizes [EditorConfig](http://editorconfig.org) and [ESLint](http://eslint.org).
+- Ensure your editor utilizes [ESLint](http://eslint.org).
+If you use [Atom](https://atom.io) install [linter-eslint](https://atom.io/packages/linter-eslint) and [standard-formatter](https://atom.io/packages/standard-formatter).
-- Avoid adding already minified assets for better sourcemap assisted debugging.
 - Use [JSDoc](http://usejsdoc.org) when writing JavaScript.
 - Don't vendor prefix CSS rules that are on a standards track; [Autoprefixer](https://github.com/postcss/autoprefixer) will take care of it.
+- Avoid adding already minified assets for better sourcemap assisted debugging.

 ## Licence